ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 ###### Figure 2.
 Schematic representation of the Beacon v2 logical Model
 {:.no_toc}

-The model above includes the following entities:
+The following entities are defined as follows (the links lead to the field descriptions):
-* Dataset: groups variants or individuals (subjects) that have something in common.
-The relationship could be as weak as they are in the same repository or as strong as they belong to the same study population.
+* **Collections**: groupings of variants or individuals that share something in common: e.g., who belong to the same repository ([datasets](https://beacon-schema-2.readthedocs.io/en/latest/schemas-md/datasets_defaultSchema/)) or study population ([cohorts](https://beacon-schema-2.readthedocs.io/en/latest/schemas-md/cohorts_defaultSchema/)).
-* Cohorts: a set of characteristics describing a cohort, that is defined as a set of individuals that can belong to one or more Datasets
-Variant: represents a unique genomic alteration using details such as its position in a genome and sequence alterations or its type, the transcriptional consequences, etc.
+* [**Genomic variations**](https://beacon-schema-2.readthedocs.io/en/latest/schemas-md/genomicVariations_defaultSchema/): unique genomic alterations, e.g., position in a genome, sequence alterations, type, etc.
-* Individual: describes individuals that are stored in the repository, including some clinical information like diseases, treatments, phenotypic features.
-* Interactor: this is an organism/agent whose data is collected in association with a subject, but that it is not sequenced itself, e.g. the host of a pathogen.
+* [**Individuals**](https://beacon-schema-2.readthedocs.io/en/latest/schemas-md/individuals_defaultSchema/): either patients or healthy controls whose details (including phenotypic and clinical) are stored in the repository.
-* Biosample: describes samples taken from individuals, including details of procedures, dates and times.
+* [**Biosamples**](https://beacon-schema-2.readthedocs.io/en/latest/schemas-md/biosamples_defaultSchema/): samples taken from individuals, including details of procedures, dates and times.
-* Experiment: includes details on the procedure used for sequencing a biosample.
+* **Analyses & Runs**: details on (a) procedures used for sequencing a biosample ([runs](https://beacon-schema-2.readthedocs.io/en/latest/schemas-md/runs_defaultSchema/)), and (b) bioinformatic procedures to identify variants ([analyses](https://beacon-schema-2.readthedocs.io/en/latest/schemas-md/analyses_defaultSchema/))

-* Analyses: contains details on the bioinformatic procedures for identifying variants in the results of a Run
-* Variant in Sample: describes how a variant is observed in a given sample (or individual by abstraction) and if it is considered more or less relevant in diagnosis of a case.
-* Variant Interpretation: includes annotations about the common understanding of the effect of a given variant in a given phenotype
-* The model above represents an entity logical model and it is not an example of a database implementation for Beacon v2.
-The relationships in the model are the ones that would be used in the Beacon response.
-Different physical implementations will be compatible with this Beacon v2 entity logical model.
+### I want to deploy a Beacon: how does this affect me?
+If you do not have extensive experience in developement and APIs, you might want to deploy a **Beacon Instance**.
+A Beacon instance is just an implementation of a Beacon Model that follows the rules stated by the Beacon Framework.

+Then, you do not need to clone the Framework repo, you only need to copy (or clone) the Beacon Model and modify it to your specific instance.
+You will find plenty of references to the Framework in the Model copy, and you will use the Json schemas in the Framework to validate that both the structure of your requests and responses are compliant with the Beacon Framework.
+The Beacon [verifier tool](https://github.com/ga4gh-beacon/beacon-verifier) would help in such validation.

+This said, there are several solutions for Beacon implementation, which will depend on many factors, such as your current solution for data maganement, your IT resources, time, etc. Please contact [Lauren Fromont](https://beacon-project.io/people/Lauren-Fromont/), who will put you in touch with our Beacon Dev team.

 ## Beacon v2 security